Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-oms-wip.md

 The `web` service is an ASP.NET Core application with a web page that shows triangles in the browser.
 The browser displays one triangle for each instance of the `worker` service.

 The `worker` service moves the triangle at a predefined interval in the space and sends location of the triangle to `web` service.
 It uses DNS to resolve the address of the `web` service.
+***
+## Deployment Scenarios

+We can try to make a linux only deployment.
+![deployment-scenario-linux-only][deployment-scenario-linux-only]

+**TODO** We can try a windows only deployment.
+We would need log2oms in windowsservercore-1709.
+![deployment-scenario-windows-only][deployment-scenario-windows-only]

+**TODO** We can try a linux and windows deployment, where the log emitter is in a windowsservercore-1709 container.
+![deployment-scenario-linux-windows][deployment-scenario-linux-windows]

+***
 ## Building locally
-This assumes that docker is in Linux containers mode, and that we have logged into ACR
+This assumes that we have docker configured, and that we have logged into ACR
 * https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli

 ### Build the Emitter Image

+#### Emitter Image - Linux
+This will require that docker is in **Linux Containers** mode.

 Make sure we're in the directory for the sample app to emit a log file.
 This should be under `.\samples\templates\monitoring\OMS-sidecar-test\Log-Emitter`.

 `docker build -t <acr>.azurecr.io/log-emitter:alpine .`

+#### Emitter Image - Windows
+This will require that docker is in **Windows Containers** mode.

+Make sure we're in the directory for the sample app to emit a log file.
+This should be under `.\samples\templates\monitoring\OMS-sidecar-test\Log-Emitter-Windows`.

+`docker build -t <acr>.azurecr.io/log-emitter:windowsservercore-1709 .`

 ### Build the Log2OMS image
+This will require that docker is in **Linux Containers** mode.

 We can simply retag it as well.
 This should be under `.\samples\templates\monitoring\OMS-sidecar-test\Log2OMS`.